 In general, if you are bringing a lawsuit after an aviation accident, you will be bringing a personal injury claim.
 Personal injury cases use an area of civil law called “tort,” which address non-contractual harm and seeks to compensate victims for their financial losses and pain and suffering.

-Products liability cases are brought when a defect in the design or manufacturing caused the product to fail and cause injury.
+Products liability cases are brought when a defect in design or manufacturing caused the product to fail and cause injury.
 You likely won’t have to show a huge defect, because a small problem with the design of an airplane can affect other, larger parts of the plane, causing it to fail.
-These are usually strict liability claims, which means you only have to show there was a defect, not that the defect was caused by carelessness or intentional actions.
-For more information about products liability actions, you can follow this link.
+Products liability claims usually involve strict liability claims, which means you only have to show there was a defect, not that the defect was caused by carelessness or intentional actions.
+Learn more about products liability actions.

-Wrongful death actions are brought when the victim of a plane crash dies, and they are usually brought by the decedent’s surviving spouse or heirs.
-The foundation of the case will likely rest on products liability or negligence, as, instead of a survivor of the accident arguing that these things caused their injuries, you will be arguing that defects or carelessness caused someone’s death.
-Rules about who can bring these actions can vary by state, because the actions were created by state statutes.
-More information about wrongful death lawsuits, including what you will need to prove to be successful, can be found here.
+Wrongful death actions are brought when the victim of a plane crash dies.
+These cases are usually brought by the decedent’s surviving spouse or heirs.
+The foundation of the case will likely rest on products liability or negligence.
+Instead of a survivor of the accident arguing that certain things caused their injuries, you will be arguing that defects or carelessness caused someone’s death.
+Rules known as legal standing requirements determine who can bring these actions, and the rules vary by state since the actions are created by state statutes.
+Learn more about wrongful death lawsuits, including what you will need to prove to be successful.

 For the most part, the legal theories you will be using to prove your case will use state law.
 However, there are some federal statutes that can affect who you can sue and how much you can recover.